Anchorage Alaska Facts about our town's humble beginnings as a rugged tent city, to our town as a modern day city.

 "Thank you, thank you, thank you!

-The town of Anchorage Alaska first began when a railroad construction port was created at the mouth of Ship Creek.
+The town first began when a railroad construction port was created at the mouth of Ship Creek.

-That construction took place between 1915 and 1923 and the site was named "Ship Creek Landing".
+Construction took place between 1914 and 1923 and the site was named "Ship Creek Landing".
 Since there was no place to stay, a very basic city of tents soon began springing up.
-Can you imagine living in a tent during the Alaska winter?
+Can you imagine living in a tent during Alaska winters?

 And the world would soon welcome a new town.

-From it's humble beginnings as a tent city in 1915 at the mouth of Ship Creek, Anchorage has had many firsts along the way.
+From it's humble beginnings at the mouth of Ship Creek, Anchorage has had many firsts along the way.

-To begin with, the city of tents that was created at the mouth of ship creek was very hard to maintain.
-It was a muddy mess and tents had to be moved out of the mud and up along what is now Government Hill.
+To begin with, the city of tents that first sprang up, was very hard to maintain.
+It was a muddy mess and tents had to be moved out of the muck and mire along the creek and up on the side of what is now Government Hill.

-As you check out Anchorage Alaska Facts - Back in the early 1990s (or there about) Anchorage decided to remember and celebrate it's humble beginnings.
+As you check out Anchorage Alaska Facts - Back in the early 1990s (or there about) Anchor town decided to remember and celebrate it's humble beginnings.

-A new tent city was constructed near Ship Creek where visitors walked over sawdust covered "streets" and shopped at their favorite Anchorage stores, which were set up in tents and other fun looking temporary structures.
+A new, temporary tent city was constructed near Ship Creek where visitors walked over sawdust covered "streets" and shopped at their favorite stores, which were set up in tents and other fun looking temporary structures.

 Visitors to this new "Tent City" enjoyed their day and imagined what it might have been like for those brave souls who helped carve out what would become the modern city of Anchorage, Alaska.